sequelize/sequelize/docs/usage.md

 })
 ```

-As Oracle limits the length of alias names to 30 characters, some requests are rebuilt.
+As Oracle 12.1 limits the length of alias names to 30 characters, some requests are rebuilt.
+Oracle 12.2 supports alias names up to 128 characters, request rebuilding is not done for this version.
 To see the rebuilt request, add in dialectOptions : ``` logAliasesQry : true ```

 ## Executing raw SQL queries